Hello thanks for popping by! Here's some basic info:

 The name MNKY was a name I used as a DJ.
 I love pseudonyms and alternative identities.
 Sometimes I like a certain level of anonymity.
 I began with DJ gogglez, then later became MonkeyBoy, (for a variety of reasons) which shortened to MNKY and if I did graffiti and street art, I would use this as my tag (but I mostly preferred the comfort of my sketchbook at home).
 I also started some screen prints under the guise of Miss Reg, which was more design based, stolen photographs, recreated, which I enjoy making, but it's not really my goal, artistically.

 I chose the name MNKYvision for my website, partly because my brother Ben had a site called BenoVision, and partly to my love for spectacles and gogglez affiliation.
 Everything on here comes from my imagination and the word vision is a great indicator of this!

 I've always wanted to combine the joys of art, music, clubbing, film, stories and creativity into my work.
-I believe we can create a better world through creativity...
+I believe we can build a better world through creativity...
 I haven't worked out how best to contribute yet - but I remain positive and will continue pursuing this ideology!

 A few other bulletpoint bits of info: